FAQs for Donors

 Donors get satisfaction they can leave part of their estate as a legacy which will benefit their community forever in whatever manner the Donor wishes.
 This is of particular benefit to people who have no family or obvious heirs, who often donate 50% or more of their estate to the community.
 Donors who do have family can obviously get the same satisfaction by leaving part of their estate to the community.

-(b) Avoids problems of personal Charitable Trust
+(b) Avoids potential problems of a personal Charitable Trust

 Donors may establish their own personal Charitable Trust, which requires considerable initial capital to justify the set-up and operating costs.
-The problems of having a personal Charitable Trust include:
+The potential problems of having a personal Charitable Trust include:

 (i) Ongoing trusteeships - Who will continue to manage the Trust after the Donor and the Donor's advisers have passed on?